Links:

 Fin Whale

-Other Sea-Life during recent hudson canyon trips in the late-summer:
+to the hudson canyon in the late-summer:

 Hammerhead Shark